brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 };
 ```

 The function above checks the pay load body and for the presence of an employee_id.
 If either is missing it will return a document with a status of error or unknown.
 If it is succeful in creating the employee, it will search for the employee and return the newly created document.
-This ties together many concepts as addEmployeeWebhook function calls the findEmployee function asynchornously and awaits the result.
-This si not the default behavior and we had to add the following __"async"__ key word to the function declaration.
+This ties together many concepts as addEmployeeWebhook function calls the findEmployee function asynchronously and awaits the result.
+This is not the default behavior, to getthe function to run asychnously we have to add the following __"async"__ keyword to the function declaration.

 ```
 exports = async function(payload) {